tinko26/ao/docs/api/src/ao_sys/ao_alloc_1.h.md

 #define AO_ALLOC_POOL_BLOCK_COUNT_63 (0)
 ```

-The number of blocks in each pool.
+Defines the number of blocks in each pool.

 ## `AO_ALLOC_POOL_BLOCK_SIZE_*`